9 Heart-Healthy Foods to Incorporate into Your Diet

 9. Fatty Fish and Omega-3s

-By just eating two servings of fatty fish per week, you may be able to lower your heart health risks.
+By eating just two servings of fatty fish per week, you may be able to lower your heart health risks.
 Some of the seafood7 with high concentrations of omega-3s include:

 - Atlantic mackerel